abdulrafay97/SemRepo/README.md

 ## Knowledge Graph Construction

 ### Crawl MetaData
-To Crawl the metadata from the GitHub repositories, we used [python scripts](./Crawling_GitHub_Metadata)
+To Crawl the metadata from the GitHub repositories, we used [python scripts](./Crawling_GitHub_Metadata).
+An overview of the crawled data is available as [JSON](./Suplementry-Material/aashqar_dsclrcn-pytorch_repo.json).